 So here’s what we found:

-The entire Fun Ways to Learn Spelling Words is here as a pdf to download (find it at the bottom of the post!), but here’s a sampling of what we’re trying. . .
+The entire fun ways of learning spelling words as a pdf to download (find it at the bottom of the post!), but here’s a sampling of what we’re trying. . .

 - Flash Cards: I’m a flash card fan–not to endlessly flip in front of a kid’s face–but to use in games, activities, and sneaky-learning ways.
-I’ve created flash cards for each of Maddy’s lists but I’ve also created a Blank Spelling List for those weeks I just can’t type one myself (or for anyone else to use).
-Blank Spelling List is here as a pdf.
+I’ve created flash cards for each of Maddy’s lists but I’ve also created a Blank Spelling List for those weeks I just can’t type one myself (or for anyone else to use). spelling list-blank sheet is here as a pdf.

 - Spelling Word Memory: Create a double set of word cards and play a game of Spelling Word Memory by spreading out the cards face down and then taking turns flipping two cards at a time to find a pair!